Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 \subsection{Identifying 2-by-2 Components}

-In this section, we propose an approach for exactly identifying the type of a 2-by-2 component, using the same intuition as as in trees, \ie coding operations result in observations that can uniquely characterize the underlying 2-by-2.
-Our approach builds on \cite{journal} and improves over it by uniquely distinguishing among all four 2-by-2 types, while \cite{journal} was able to distinguish among shared (type 1) and non-shared (types 2,3,4) only.
+In this section, we propose an approach to exactly identify a 2-by-2 component, using the same intuition as in trees, \ie coding operations result in observations that can uniquely characterize the underlying 2-by-2.
+Our approach builds on \cite{journal} and improves over it by uniquely distinguishing among all four 2-by-2 types, while \cite{journal} could only distinguish between shared and non-shared types.